ARGOeu/argo-web-api/doc/v2/docs/topology_groups.md

 <a id="2"></a>

-## POST: List group topology for specific date
+## GET: List group topology for specific date

 Lists group topology items for specific date